 How well you take care of your wound and hair after the surgery will determine the success rate of your hair transplant surgery.
 You should be very vigilant in taking care of your wound and hair.
 You shouldn’t sweat too much for a few weeks after your surgery.
 You should not use chemical based shampoo and cleansers for your hair.
 You shouldn’t scrub your hair too hard after surgery for a few weeks, otherwise your hair will lose its place.
 You should also look after your wound.
 Icing the wound and keeping it away from infections and sweat will make it heal faster and better.
 It’s all about the care that goes after the surgery that matters.

 The Right Donor Matters

 Hair transplantation candidates are very hard to be perfect.
 The hair needs to be stronger and thicker from where the donor hair is going to be taken.
 The candidate should also be of less age, because the success rate of hair transplantation procedure is with age.
 So, if you don’t tick all of the boxes, then chances are you are going to need more than one transplantation procedure to get the hair of your dreams.

 You Will Still Lose Hair After Transplant

 There is something known as “shock loss” and it happens to most people after hair transplantation surgery.
 This is the loss of hair right after transplantation.
 This happens a lot and there is no need to worry about it.
 Your hair is getting used to the new place and it will take some time for it to get used to the new location.
 This is why post-op care matters a lot and you shouldn’t act with haste right after your surgery is completed.

 There you go!
-You see, hair transplantation procedure varies from person to person and how well you take care of it afterwards.
+You see, hair transplantation procedure varies from person to person and how well you take care of it afterward.
 This could be the deciding factor for the success or failure of your hair transplantation procedure.
-Another deciding factor is the choice of the hair transplant center Bethesda.
+Another deciding factor is the choice of the hair transplant center.
 You need to select a reputable clinic to increase the chances of a successful procedure.